wacncontent/CustomizeTool/removeCommentMooncakeOutput2/articles/virtual-network/virtual-networks-setup-hybrid-cloud-environment-testing.md

 	$PresharedKey="<Key value>"
 	Set-VpnS2SInterface -Name S2StoTestVNET -Destination "<IP address of the Azure VPN gateway>" -SharedSecret $PresharedKey

-Next, go to the Azure Management Portal on your local computer and wait until the TestVNET virtual network shows a connected status.
+Next, go to the Azure Classic Management Portal on your local computer and wait until the TestVNET virtual network shows a connected status.

+## Next steps

+- Set up a [SharePoint intranet farm](/documentation/articles/virtual-networks-setup-sharepoint-hybrid-cloud-testing/), a [web-based LOB application](/documentation/articles/virtual-networks-setup-lobapp-hybrid-cloud-testing/), or an [Office 365 Directory Synchronization (DirSync) server](/documentation/articles/virtual-networks-setup-dirsync-hybrid-cloud-testing/) in this environment.